 How to Keep your Utility Bill from Spiking:

 Understanding Your Usage:

 We understand you may have questions about how being quarantined is impacting your daily usage.
 OUC’s Usage Dashboard is a presentation of your consumption trends to help you better understand the days and times you use the most, helping you to better understand your usage patterns.
 To learn more, visit OUC.com/Usage or watch the Usage Dashboard instructional video.

 Virtual Home Energy and Water Audits:

-For the safety of our employees and customers, auditors are not entering any homes at this time.
-If a modified field visit is required, the auditor will arrive at the customer’s premise for the scheduled audit and check the meters as well as items around the exterior of the home.
-Additionally, we are offering free online and telephone audits, as needed.
-We encourage customers to take advantage of our audits at OUC.com/energyaudit.
+For the safety of our employees and customers, auditors are not entering homes at this time.
+If a modified field visit is required, an auditor will arrive at the customer’s premise for a scheduled audit and check the meters as well as other items around the home’s exterior.
+Additionally, we offer free online and telephone audits, as needed.
+Because we’re always thinking of energy efficiency, we encourage you to take advantage of an audit at OUC.com/energyaudit.

 Energy- and Water-Saving Tips:

 Home behavior changes can lead to higher-than-normal utility bills.
 There are a number of simple things you can do around the house to save.
 Visit OUConnect for helpful energy- and water-saving tips.

 Service disconnections and late payment feeds have been reinstated.
 If you’re experiencing a financial hardship, we’re here to help with a variety of assistance programs.